 In any event my advice is to wear a bee-proof veil.

 PS.
-These are 2012 prices.
+These are 2018 prices in South Africa.
 You can bank on the fact that they rise about 10 percent year.

 The overall should be heavy-duty (thick material), white (dark colours make the bees more aggressive), with a zip, and must be OVER-SIZED.
 Big!
 It must be loose because when you bend, if the overall is tight against the skin, the bees can and will sting through the overall.

 Make sure the pockets are sewed up.
-You don't want angry bees down yonder!
+You do not want angry bees down yonder!

 Gloves with a gauntlet are essential.
 I recommend plastic rather than leather, although some folk swear by pigskin.
 The latter are more comfortable initially, but once they've been covered with honey a few times they become hard and you lose the finer movements.
-Plastic gloves are easy to wash, and are more dexterous.
+Plastic gloves are easy to wash.

 White gumboots, the sort that a dairyman would use are the best, up to just below the knee.
 The ankles and lower leg are an area that bees like to nail.
-For the present, my colonies are small and I can get away with my black gardening boots.
+Two pairs of socks is mandatory.

 First put on the overall, tuck the trouser legs into thick socks, and then put the boots on over the overall.
 You won't get stung.